 Do: Methodically assess and plan for cultural integration

-SIN 4: PROCRASTINATION
+M&A Risk 4: PROCRASTINATION

 Integration teams are often too cautious to violate “gun-jumping” rules, which leads to a reluctance to share information and solidify post-close plans.
 While there are legitimate regulations preventing the appearance of acting in a coordinated fashion prior to closing the transaction (particularly for pricing), there is a significant amount of planning that can be achieved within the requirements of the regulations.
-Waiting until the transaction close postpones key decisions about the future state operating model, and often results in a longer and more arduous integration timeline.
+Waiting until the transaction closes postpones key decisions about the future state operating model and often results in a longer and more arduous integration timeline.

 - Rely on legal and compliance executives to clearly define what can and cannot be shared within the requirements of the “gun-jumping” rules